kevinrepo/guidelines/MariaDB_w_GaleraCluster_setup.md

 ## Setup Galera Cluster

-* Assuming Already setup 2 more MariaDB on other servers.
+* Assuming we already setup 2 more MariaDB on other servers.

-* All 3 servers have ssh access to each others.
+* All 3 servers have ssh key access to each others.

-### 1. All we need is to add a new config for each server.
+### 1. All we need is to add a new config file on each server.
     a. locate the directory: */etc/mysql/conf.d*

     b. add a new file with either nano or vim.